exakat/php-dictionary/dictionary/coroutine.ini.rst

 PHP generators are a sort of coroutines.

-swoole, openswoole and fibers extensions offer coroutines.
+Swoole, Openswoole and fibers extensions offer coroutines.

 .. code-block:: php